jhnns/rewire/README.md

 **Debugging is fully supported.**

 Furthermore rewire comes also with support for [browserify](https://github.com/substack/node-browserify).
+You just have to add rewire as a middleware (see below).

 [![Build Status](https://secure.travis-ci.org/jhnns/rewire.png?branch=master)](http://travis-ci.org/jhnns/rewire)